thycotic/ss-docs/directory-services/active-directory/ad-cred-caching/index.md

 ## Auditing

-Audit logs are recorded in the System Log whenever cached credentials are found to be expired, or when a successful login attempt has been made using cached credentials.
+Audit logs are recorded in the system log whenever cached credentials are found to be expired, or when a successful login attempt has been made using cached credentials.